AntonioFasano/BloomR/src/xlx/xlx.help.md

 __Automatic Date Parsing__

 Let us assume that the locale of your Excel is English UK.
+Note that the locale is systemwide and it can be set (or identified) via the Windows Control Panel `Region and Language` dialog box, using the  Formats tab.
+Here you can also define custom date locales.

-In cell A1 you enter the string `20/10/2000`.
-This is a legitimate date, because in British English  day comes before month and, since Excel is set to UK locale, it will  recognise it as such.
+Enter the string `20/10/2000`  in cell A1.
+This is a legitimate British date, because in British English  day comes before month and, since Excel is set to UK locale, it will recognise it as such.
 In fact, if you right-click on the cell and select `Format->Number` you will find that its category is "Date" and in the `Locale` drop-down "English (U.K.)" is selected.

-Now let us write in cell A2 the string `10/20/2000`.
-Of course, this can't be parsed as a British date, since there is no month matching "20", while it would be OK in American English.
-It will be interpred therefore as a generic string.
-In fact, in `Format->Number` you read that the category is "General".
+Now write in cell A2 the string `10/20/2000`.
+Of course, this can't be parsed as a British date, since there is no month matching "20", while it would be OK in American English, because here day comes after month, therefore it will be interpreted therefore as a generic string.
+In fact, in `Format->Number` you now read that the category is "General".

-You may be tempted to change the category to "Date" and select "English (U.S.)"  in the Locale drop-down, maybe you will also select a matching type in the Type list.
+You may be tempted to change the category of cell A2 to "Date" and select "English (U.S.)"  in the Locale drop-down and  maybe you will also select a matching type in the Type list.
 Unfortunately, despite changing format, the cell keeps not being recognised as a proper date.
-In fact, if you type `=YEAR(A1)` in another cell, the formula correctly extracts the year part of the date and gives 2000, but writing `=YEAR(A2)` gives `#VALUE!`, which signals there is no date in cell A2.
+In fact, if you type `=YEAR(A1)` in another cell, the formula correctly extracts the year part of the date and gives 2000, but writing `=YEAR(A2)` gives `#VALUE!`, which signals that the string in cell A2 is not a date.

-To understand things better, select again `Format->Number` for cell A1 and change Locale drop-down from the current  "English (U.K.)" to "English (U.S.)".
+To get further insights on this issue, select again `Format->Number` for cell A1 and change the Locale drop-down from the current  "English (U.K.)" to "English (U.S.)".
 You will see that the value displayed in the cell A1 automatically changes from `20/10/2000` to `10/20/2000`, also the formula `=YEAR(A1)` keeps working and correctly displays 2000.

-Summing up: _a date should be entered always respecting the locale_, after entering a proper date you can change the way it is displayed by changing the locale.
+Summing up: _a date should be entered respecting the locale_, after entering a proper date you can change the way it is displayed by changing the locale.

 __Bugs and Limitations__

-You cannot enter dates before 1/1/1900.
+First of all you cannot enter dates before 01/01/1900.

-Leap years are not only those divisible by 4.
-This is wrong since years ending with "00" are leap only if divisible by 400.
-Instead, Excel considers the non-existing date `29/2/1900` as a proper date in Excel.
+Secondly, you might think that leap years are those divisible by 4, but this is wrong since years ending with "00" are leap only if divisible by 400.
+This means that 1900 is not because it is not divisible by 400 (and ends in double 0).
+Unfortunately Excel considers the non-existing date "29/2/1900" as a proper date.
 Some says this bug was added intentionally to keep compatibilty with Lotus 1-2-3.

 Using VBA one can overcome some limitaitons.

 __Internal Storage Format__